Rethinking Bottlenecks in Safety Fine-Tuning of Vision Language Models: Experiments

-\paragraph{MIRage Significantly Increase Multi-Image Safety of Base Model.} We present the results of our MIRage on InternVL2.5-8B in Table \ref{tab:misbench}.
-After fine-tuning with MIRage, the nearly 0 values of ASR and HR indicate a significant improvement in safety capability.
-By observing the results of RSR and RR, we find that, as expected, the introduction of reasoning logic into the SFT labels causes the fine-tuned model to rely more on visual reasoning to produce safer responses.
-We apply MIRage on more VLMs and validate that vanilla CoT cannot solve MIS tasks in Appendix \ref{appendix:more_result}.
+\paragraph{MIRage Significantly Increases Safety Ability in Both Single and Multi-Image Settings.} We present the results of MIRage on InternVL2.5-8B in Table~\ref{tab:misbench}.
+After fine-tuning with MIRage, the near-zero ASR and HR values indicate substantial safety improvements.
+Examining RSR and RR further shows that introducing reasoning logic into the SFT labels encourages the fine-tuned model to rely more on visual reasoning for safer responses.
+We extend MIRage to additional VLMs and confirm in Appendix~\ref{appendix:more_result} that a vanilla CoT prompt alone cannot solve MIS tasks.
+Moreover, Table~\ref{tab:safe_ablation} and Fig.~\ref{fig:sft_misbench} compare MIRage with other baselines.
+Interestingly, Textual SFT struggles with challenging safety tasks involving benign instructions, while VLGuard-R achieves comparable performance to MIRage on relatively easy cases.
+However, in tasks such as SIUO, MSSBench Unsafe, and our MIS benchmark, where visual reasoning is critical for detecting unsafe intent, MIRage consistently outperforms baselines.
+These results suggest that MIRage enhances safety primarily through improved visual reasoning.